Physics-informed graph neural networks for flow field estimation in carotid arteries: Materials and methods

 \subsubsection{Regularised optimal transport distance}

 Both approximation disparity and cosine similarity are useful metrics if point-wise comparison between velocity fields is possible.
-Beyond this case, we can only rely on comparison between local neighbourhoods of velocity vectors.
+Beyond this case, we can only rely on comparison between local neighbourhoods of velocity vectors {after spatial alignment (registration) of the point clouds}.
 A metric measuring the difference between local sets of vectors may be more robust to extreme outliers (as in noisy measurements) and can be used to compare discrete flow fields where the spatial positions do not coincide.
 To this end, we propose to use a regularised optimal transport distance, measuring the divergence between distributions of vectors.
-We compute the metric using an efficient implementation of the Sinkhorn divergence~\cite{FeydySejourne2019} for approximating optimal transport cost, which is effectively a relaxation of the \textit{Wasserstein distance}.
-Our metric takes into account the spatial position as well as direction and magnitude of two velocity vector fields.
+We compute the metric using an efficient implementation of the Sinkhorn divergence~\cite{FeydySejourne2019} for approximating optimal transport cost, which is effectively a relaxation of the \textit{Wasserstein distance}. {Local neighbourhoods of points are constructed by first aligning both point clouds via Procrustes analysis and then including ground truth positions within a certain radius around the positions of model prediction.} Our metric takes into account the spatial position as well as direction and magnitude of two velocity vector fields.